egger-meow/redemption/README.md

 A clean, OOP-based framework for developing and testing crypto perpetual trading strategies with built-in position sizing and risk management.

+## Why "Redemption"?

+After losing significant money in crypto last year by holding altcoins and meme coins without proper analysis or strategy, I decided it was time for a **redemption arc**.
+No more holding shit coins hoping they'll moon.
+No more buying into hype without doing the real work.

+This framework represents a commitment to:
+- **Real technical analysis** instead of gambling
+- **Disciplined risk management** instead of emotional trading
+- **Data-driven decisions** instead of following Twitter shills
+- **Calculated position sizing** instead of YOLO trades
+- **Systematic strategies** instead of hope and prayers

+If you've been burned by crypto like I have, this is your tool to fight back with discipline and analysis.

 ## Features

 - **Real-time Price Data**: Integration with CryptoCompare API
+- **Interactive K線圖 Visualization**: Beautiful candlestick charts with volume analysis and technical indicators
 - **Position Sizing Calculator**: Automatically calculate position sizes based on risk parameters
 - **Extensible Strategy Framework**: Easy-to-extend base classes for custom strategies
 - **Risk Management**: Built-in stop loss and target calculations
+- **Technical Analysis Tools**: SMA, EMA, and expandable indicator system
 - **Clean Architecture**: Modular, OOP design for easy maintenance and expansion

 ## Project Structure